CristinaZhangchan/DWI_DCE_CDFR-DNN_/README.md

 1.Using 'parameters_generate.py' to generate blank dictionary.

-2.Using 'train_model.py' and 'train_fusion_model.py'to train model with different methods.
-The weights of trained model will stored in dictionary.
+2.Using 'train_model.py' and 'train_fusion_model.py'to train models.
+The weights of trained models can be stored in the dictionary.

 3.Model architecture can be seen in 'model_module.py'.

-4.Detials of training fuctions can be seen in 'training_fuction.py'.
+4.Detials of training can be seen in 'training_fuction.py'.

-5.Generation of dataset for training can be seen in 'dataset.py'.
+5.Detials of dataset can be seen in 'dataset.py'.

-6.The 'model_test.py' is to caculate the value of accuracys and AUCs.
+6.using 'model_test.py' to caculate the accuracies and AUCs.

-7.The processed datasets are avaliable (https://www.kaggle.com/datasets/starzh10/breastcaner-subtypes).
+7.The processed datasets are openly avaliable at https://www.kaggle.com/datasets/starzh10/breastcaner-subtypes.

-In case you have any questions, contact me at E-mail: zixiangkuai@126.com
+You are free to use and/or refer to this code in your own research, provided that you always cite the following manuscript: